Reading time: 12 minutes

 Pregnancy stretch marks affect most women; however, there are certain risk factors that seem to increase a woman’s likelihood of developing pregnancy stretch marks.

-Since the speedy breakdown of collage is the concern when it comes to pregnancy stretch marks; anything that breaks down collagen creates a risk factor and should be avoided.
+Since the speedy breakdown of collagen is the concern when it comes to pregnancy stretch marks; anything that breaks down collagen creates a risk factor and should be avoided.

 Therefore, women who have a history of overindulging in the above mentioned risk factors may develop pregnancy stretch marks more frequently and in greater severity.

-There is also some research which indicates that younger women will tend to get stretch marks more often than older women.
+In addition to the above, there are also certain factors that are just out of our control.
+For example some research indicates that younger women will tend to get stretch marks more often than older women.

 This is likely due to the fact that older women have already begun to have a breakdown of collagen and elasticity that has given the skin an increased ability to stretch without breaking blood vessels.